RedTurtle/redturtle.volto/README.rst

 There are custom transformers for serializer and deserializer to better manage resolveuids.

-There is an edge-case when a block refers its context: in this case, to avoid maximum recursion depth in uids resolving, that uid will be expanded with the Summary json version and not the full object.
+If a block refers to some internal content, on deserialization we only store its UID, and in serialization we "expand" informations with the summary-serialized content.

 @context-navigation endpoint
 ----------------------------